Colin-Loh/100DaysOfAzure/Journey/001/Readme.md

 Another solution would be using UDR or a User-Define Route to force "Spoke" to be sent to Azure Firewall or a Network Virtual Appliance (NVA) acting as a router at the hub.
 This will allow spokes to connect to each other.

+A real-life example would be to use a Virtual WAN (Router) or Express Route Gateway / Site - Site VPN to governance overall set of networking for the company in a subscription - HUB

 Note: Address spaces of the vnet must be different or else Vnet Peering is not possible.

 #### Solution 3: VPN Gateway